Tags:

 Fill In the blanks, then press Score to check your answers

-For her were the of the roses down the river, all bloody and wild
+For her were the colour of the grew the river, all and wild

 My trembling subsided in his sure embrace

-He be my man, and a careful hand, he up the that down my face
+He would be my first man, and with a hand, he wiped up the tears went down my face

 On the second day I brought her a flower

-Said: 'Will you me your loss and your sorrow?'
+Said: 'Will you give me your loss and sorrow?'

 I nodded my head, as I lay on the bed

-They call me The Wild Rose but my name was Day
+call me The Wild Rose but my name was Elisa Day

-And the last I heard was a muttered as he knelt above me a rock in his fist
+And the last thing I heard was a muttered as he knelt me with a rock in his fist

-On the last day I her where the roses grow
+On the last day I her where the grow

-For her were the of the roses down the river, all bloody and wild
+For her were the colour of the grew the river, all and wild

 My trembling subsided in his sure embrace

-He be my man, and a careful hand, he up the that down my face
+He would be my first man, and with a hand, he wiped up the tears went down my face

 On the second day I brought her a flower

-Said: 'Will you me your loss and your sorrow?'
+Said: 'Will you give me your loss and sorrow?'

 I nodded my head, as I lay on the bed

-They call me The Wild Rose but my name was Day
+call me The Wild Rose but my name was Elisa Day

-And the last I heard was a muttered as he knelt above me a rock in his fist
+And the last thing I heard was a muttered as he knelt me with a rock in his fist

-On the last day I her where the roses grow
+On the last day I her where the grow

 Click any word to get definition.